It is a technology developed by American Orthopaedic Surgeons and used in Hospitals in the USA, Brazil, Germany, Korea and even Japan!

 Selon plusieurs études cliniques, les résultats dépassent les 85% d’efficacité pour soulager les symptômes des patients souffrants de douleurs chroniques au cou ou au bas du dos, d’hernies discales cervicales ou lombaires, d’engourdissements dans les membres et d’arthrose.

 SpineMED is a non-surgical decompression technology that has proven to be an effective treatment for herniated discs and osteoarthritis-related back pain.
 The SpineMED system applies a controlled, intermittent decompression force to the spine, decompressing the discs and relieving pressure on the nerves.
 The decompression force is applied using a special vest and pulley system, which allows the patient to remain comfortable during treatments.
 SpineMED treatments are typically performed over a period of weeks or months, and the number of treatments required depends on the severity of the condition being treated.
 There is evidence to suggest that SpineMED can provide significant relief from back pain, and that it is a safe and effective treatment

-Lower back and neck pain affects 80% of the North American population at one point or another in their lives.
-According to the WHO, 30% of people suffer from it now.
-These problems often cause permanent loss of function, forcing these people to cease normal activities of life.
+Systemic back and neck pain affects 80% of the North American population at some point in their lives.
+According to the WHO, 30% of people currently suffer from it.
+These problems often cause a permanent loss of function, forcing people to stop normal life activities.